About

 Civil Society and Research Organizations

 The Dutch Embassy attends as an observer while the ISLA Kenya team plays the role of secretariat, and chairs the meetings.
-The board will meet on a quarterly basis (4 times a year).
+The board meets on a quarterly basis (4 times a year).

 Technical Working Groups

-Three Technical Working Groups will be established based on the program building blocks i.e. forest conservation; improvement of water flow and access; sustainable energy; with alternative livelihoods as a cross cutting issue.
-Member organizations are presented at the management / expertise level.
-Technical working groups will meet to deliberate on technical and implementation issues.
-Activities include: further development of models and approaches for prototyping, sharing lessons learned to expand collective expertise, identify opportunities for improvement, expansion and up-scaling of activities.
-The Technical Working Groups will meet on a need-basis and report their findings and observations to the board.
-Initially the groups will be constituted as follows:
+Technical Working Groups are established based on a need basis and on the program building blocks i.e. forest conservation; improvement of water flow and access; sustainable energy; with alternative livelihoods as a cross cutting issue.
+The technical working groups members comprising of expertise from across the participating partners meet to deliberate on technical and implementation issues.
+The Technical Working Groups report their findings and observations to the board.

-The Secretariat, made up of the IDH team, will be responsible for the implementation of the ISLA Kenya action plan; contract management with consultants and implementing partners; gathering, collating and analysis of information required to support program development and monitoring & evaluation and; the administration and coordinating of the program activities and events.
+The Secretariat, initially made up of a team of staff of IDH, has been responsible for the implementation of the ISLA Kenya action plan; contract management with consultants and implementing partners; gathering, collating and analysis of information required to support program development and monitoring & evaluation and; the administration and coordinating of the program activities and events.
+Specifically, the secretariat ensures: